jr0senblum/pipeline/README.md

      pipe("test", list_to_binary(), etc())

-Notice that the file will be re-scanned in the parse-transform and, therefore, other transforms and incldued Macros might not place nicely.
+Notice that the file will be re-scanned in the parse-transform and, therefore, other transforms and incldued Macros might not play nicely.

 ##Usage
 Make sure the parse_transform file, pipeline.erl, is compiled as part of your project